neemiasbsilva/datascience-portfolio/mathematic-and-statistics/fundamental-of-statistics/readme.md

 General, Binomial is useful when we want to analyzing the results of repeated experiments, especially if one is interested in the probability of meeting a particular threshold given a specific error rate.

 To understand more about check the notebook available in the notebook folder.

+# Poisson Distribution Function

+Poisson is the driscrete pdf of the events in a specified time period, given the average number of times evets occur over that time period.
+In a particular example, Poisson distribution can be used to model the number of people arriving the subway statio between 6 and 11 am.
+Poison can be expressed as the follow math formula:

+$$ P_r(X=k) = {\lambda^k e^{-\lambda} \over K!} $$

+To understand more about check the notebook available in the notebook folder.